Which is Better Vinyl or Composite Decking?

-Non-wood alternative decks are becoming more popular nowadays.
-Not only does it reduce the need for cutting down trees for materials, but non-wood decking also has more advantages.
-When it comes to alternative decking, two of the most popular are vinyl and composite decking.
-But if you are a homeowner who wants a deck, you may have stumbled upon the decision of which one to use.
-So which should you pick?
+Non-wood alternative decking is becoming more popular nowadays.
+Not only do they reduce the need for cutting down trees for materials, but they also have more advantages.
+When it comes to alternative decking, two of the most popular are vinyl and Ultra Decking composite boards.
+But if you are a homeowner who wants to build a decking area, you may have stumbled upon the decision of which one to use.
+So which should you choose?

 Difference Between Vinyl and Composite Decking

-Before you make any decision, one of the few things you will need to understand is the difference between the two types of deck.
+Before you make any decision, one of the few things you will need to understand is the difference between vinyl and composite decking.
 In general, they are quite similar.
-Some even call them either of them as plastic decking.
-However, there are a few differences.
+But here are a few differences.

 In terms of design and construction, many people may find composites and vinyl similar.
 But what about performance?
 Which one is the better decking choice?